unpackdev/downloader/README.md

 This project is inspired from [Smart Contract Sanctuary](https://github.com/tintinweb/smart-contract-sanctuary).
 For now it will be focused only on mainnet contracts.
 Ethereum is the first one, Binance Smart Chain and Polygon will be added later including others.

+## WARNING

+- This tool is still in development and is not yet ready for production use.
+- This repository is large.
+It contains gigabytes of data and will take a significant amount of time to clone.
+Please be mindful of this if you choose to download it.

+## Contract Processing Important Notes

+- I am trying to keep as low as possible usage of third party services such as [Etherscan](https://etherscan.io/).
+Instead, focusing on [Smart Contract Sanctuary](https://github.com/tintinweb/smart-contract-sanctuary), [Sourcify.dev](https://sourcify.dev/) and direct access to the [IPFS](https://ipfs.io/) network.
+- With help of [SolGo](https://github.com/unpackdev/solgo) I am able to, if code is provided extract licenses and many other information from the source code itself.
+- From the IPFS and deployed bytecode I am able to extract information such as if it's optimized or not, which compiler version, and so forth.

 ## Features
 - **Efficient Contract Downloading:** Streamlined process for downloading Ethereum smart contracts.
 - **Download Resumption:** Capability to pause and resume downloads, ensuring progress isn't lost.